strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 Depending on the configuration, you can have three different delivery semantics:

 - **at-most-once**: the producer does not retry when there is a timeout or error (data loss risk)
-- **at-least-once**: the producer retries but the broker can fail after writing but before sending the ack (duplicates risk)
+- **at-least-once**: the producer retries but the broker can fail after writing but before sending the ack (duplicate messages risk)
 - **exactly-once**: even if the producer retries sending a message, it is written exactly once (idempotency)

 With at-least-once, there is no way for the producer to know the nature of the failure, so it simply assumes that the message was not written and retries.